People that successfully gain muscle without gaining fat do two things very well:

 Okay, so let’s look at how to set up your diet based on this information:

-Set up Your Caloric Surplus Based on Your Muscle Growth Potential
+Set up Your Calorie Surplus Based on Your Muscle Growth Potential

 Most people agree that it takes around 2500 calories to build 1lb of muscle.